-that your trip to HSS for ACL surgery will go smoothly, you must carry out all the structions on this checklist before your entry into the hospital: Pre-operative Testing: within 10 days of your surgical procedure you must have tests done, as ordered by your physician.
-They may include blood and urine tests, X-rays, MRI's and, if you are over 50 years old, a cardiogram.
-The pre-testing may be done at HSS or an outside medical facility.
-If done at HSS, a registered nurse will request information about your health and tell you what to expect and how to plan for your surgery.
-If not done at HSS, all test results should be faxed to your surgeon's office for review as soon as possible.
-(Record FAX number here Unless you are told otherwise, continue to take medicines already prescribed by your own physician.
-If you have any questions, please contact your physician's office.
-Fish oils should be discontinued 2 weeks prior to surgery.
-Anti-inflammatory medications, nutritional supplements (vitamins, minerals, iron, and calcium) should be discontinued 7 days prior to surgery.
-Consult your physician regarding aspirin products.
-Patients with cardiac stents should continue to take their aspirin (81 mg.).
-Obtain the cryotherapy (cold treatment) device which your physician recommends.
-Take notes here: Discuss pain management with your physician, if you have concerns or questions.
-0 A Registered Nurse will call you between 3 PM and 7 PM the day before your scheduled surgery (or on Friday, if scheduled for Monday) to tell you your time and place to arrive at HSS; to discuss your specific preparations for surgery; and to answer any questions you may have.
-If you have not heard from the nurse by 7:00 pm the day before your scheduled procedure, please call at 212-606-1154 or 212-606-1326; and tell them you are waiting for your pre-surgical phone call.
-Follow fasting instructions provided by the nurse during your telephone conference.
+So that your trip to HSS for ACL surgery will go smoothly, you must carry out all the instructions on this checklist before your entry into the hospital:

+For 10 days before surgery stop taking asprin, or anything that contains aspirin, and all anti-inflammatory medications (i.e. Alleve, Advil, Motrin, Ibuprofen, Voltaren, Naprosyn, Feldene, Celebrex, Vioxx, etc.), as well as nutritional supplements, such as Vitamin C, Ginseng, Ginko, Biloba, Garlic and Ginger.
+If you have questions, please contact your physician's office.

+- 9 Discuss pain management with your physician, if you have concerns or questions. - 9 A Registered Nurse will call you between 3 PM and 7 PM the day before your scheduled surgery (or on Friday, if scheduled for Monday) to tell you your time and place to arrive at HSS; to discuss your specific preparations for surgery; and to answer any questions you may have.
+If you have not heard from the nurse by 7:00 pm the day before your scheduled procedure, please call at 212-606-1154 or 212-606-1326; and tell them you are waiting for your pre-surgical phone call. - 9 Follow fasting instructions provided by the nurse during your telephone conference.
 Normally patients are not allowed to eat or drink anything after 12:00 midnight prior to surgery.
 If you are on medications for other medical problems, you will be advised what to take on the morning of surgery with sips of water.
-If you are a diabetic, do not take any medication for it, unless instructed by your medical physician.
-Wear loose, comfortable easy-off/easy-on clothing and shoes.
+If you are a diabetic, do not take any medication for it, unless instructed by your medical physician. - 9 Wear loose, comfortable easy-off/easy-on clothing and shoes.
 You might want to wear or bring shorts, loose zipper pants or sweat pants to the hospital.

-Pre-Operative Checklist, continued

-Arrange for your escort and transportation home.
+FC SF OSPITAL OR PECIAL JRGERY Pre-Operative Checklist, continued 9 Arrange for your escort and transportation home.
 You can not drive yourself!
 Your surgery will be cancelled unless this arrangement is clearly established when you arrive at HSS.
-Leave all valuables at home, including jewelry, money and credit cards.
-Review your post-operative exercisesthey begin on Page 18.
+9 Leave all valuables at home, including jewelry, money and credit cards.
+9 Review your post-operative exercises they begin on Page 18.
 Practice them, if you can.
 If your physician has given you exercises to strengthen your leg/knee before your surgery, do them faithfully according to instructions.
-What arrangements for your physical therapy at home do you need to make?
+9 What arrangements for your physical therapy at home do you need to make?
 Review this with your surgeon.
 Because going for physical therapy may require travel by car you will be better off if you learn about the rehabilitation facilities, their location and hours and financial requirements before your surgery.
-First 48 hours at home: If at all possible, arrange for someone to stay with you at home, or to be available for at least 48 hours in order to assist you with activities of daily living. you have questions about these Pre-Operative Instructions, or want to make otes?
+9 First 48 hours at home: If at all possible, arrange for someone to stay with you at home, or to be available for at least 48 hours in order to assist you with activities of daily living.

+Do you have questions about these Pre-Operative Instructions, or want to make notes?
 You can jot them down here.